The New Art of the Deal:

 A death she had orchestrated.

 She’d never killed anyone.
 No weapon ever held was intended for lethal use.
 Her work had always been at a distance—intelligence gathering, pattern analysis, connecting dots on screens and whiteboards.
-Even when her analysis had led to operations, to arrests or eliminations, there had been layers between her and what she knew of actual outcomes.
+Despite analysis resulting in operations, arrests, or eliminations, layers stood between her and true outcomes.
 Other agencies.
 Other countries.
 Other people pulling triggers.

 This was different.
 This operation existed because she had built it.
-She had found Kozlov, tracked him, and identified the window of opportunity.
+She had located Kozlov, tracked him, and identified the window of opportunity.
 She had sat in planning sessions with Veyr and Callum, discussing approach vectors and kill zones as casually as if they were planning a grocery run.
-She would watch it unfold in real time from her office, monitoring feeds and movements.
+She would watch it unfold in real time from the comms room while Callum and Sean monitored feeds and movements.

 She would be responsible.
 Not for pulling the trigger, but for everything that made pulling the trigger possible.